GeoWebCache/geowebcache/documentation/en/user/source/concepts/gridset.rst

  - a spatial reference system (EPSG code)
  - a bounding box describing an extent.
 This should generally be the maximum extent for the reference system above
  - a set of scale denominators, resolutions or a range of zoom levels
  - tile dimensions in pixels (the same for all zoom levels)
+ - to calculate scales, a notion of pixel size is required.
+The default is 0.28mm/pixel, corresponding to 90.72 DPI

 A ``<gridSubset>`` is a hint to GWC that a layer uses a particular gridSet, it optionally defines
  - a bounding box contained by the gridSet bounding box